-In this review of the G Loomis EX6, I will do my best to help you determine if it is really worth spending the extra money to own a higher quality rod like this.
+In this review of the G Loomis EX6, I will do my best to help you determine if it is worth spending the extra money to own a higher-quality rod like this.

-The G Loomis brand was started by legendary rod maker Gary Loomis.
+Legendary rod maker Gary Loomis started the G Loomis brand.
 The company has been producing world-class rods for decades.
-While Gary is no longer the owner of the company (sold to Shimano in 1997), the high-quality design and manufacturing continue to this day right here in Woodland, WA.
+While Gary is no longer the company owner (sold to Shimano in 1997), the high-quality design and manufacturing continue to this day in Woodland, WA.

-Traditionally, most of these rods were handmade and only purchased by those that could afford the premium prices that go along with a very high-end rod.
+Traditionally, most of these rods were handmade and only purchased by those who could afford the premium prices of a very high-end rod.

-In 2015, the G Loomis E6X rod was introduced to the market and for the first time, these great rods became affordable for the mainstream angler.
+In 2015, the G Loomis E6X rod was introduced to the market, and for the first time, these great rods became affordable for mainstream anglers.

 Features

-These G Loomis E6X rods are packed full of technology that is sure to make for an incredible fishing experience.
-In fact the name E6X is a play on the 6th element in the periodic table – carbon and the “X” that we see in other G Loomis rods which stands for technology.
+These G Loomis E6X rods are packed with technology that will surely make for an incredible fishing experience.
+In fact, the name E6X is a play on the 6th element in the periodic table – carbon and the “X” that we see in other G Loomis rods, which stands for technology.

 A single mandrel with multiple tapers is used on E6X rods to create uniform wall thickness and minimize weak points in the blank, resulting in precise action and amazing sensitivity.

-Full cork handle – The Inshore Saltwater series rods feature a full cork handle in 5 variations that provides the proper balance and the needed strength and durability for all of your inshore fishing action.
+The Inshore Saltwater series rods feature a full cork handle in 5 variations, providing the proper balance and the needed strength and durability for your inshore fishing action.

-Fuji components – The E6X incorporates both the ever popular Fuji ECS reel seat and the extremely lightweight yet durable Fuji Aluminum Oxide guides, which provide very low friction for your braided line.
+The E6X incorporates the ever-popular Fuji ECS reel seat and the extremely lightweight yet durable Fuji Aluminum Oxide guides, providing very low friction for your braided line.

 Features at a Glance